If Hua Hin and the Petchaburi region isn’t already at the top of your bucket list, these 24 reasons will convince you why it should be!

 The unique rooms of Villa Maroc are dipped in designs and themes inspired by traditional spices and herbs of the Maghreb region of the Arab world – whisking you away into an exotic paradise.

 And at the resort’s aptly named restaurant Casablanca, you’ll also get to experience Arabian hospitality and cuisine.
-There even is a Shisha Bar for those looking to enjoy something exotically Arabian!
+There’s even a Shisha Bar for those looking to enjoy something exotically Arabian!

-If you’re looking to pamper yourself, Villa Maroc provides the best in Thai massage therapy with the elegance of Arabian furnishings.
+If you’re looking to pamper yourself, Villa Maroc provides the best in Thai massage therapy, whilst surrounded with the elegance of Arabian furnishings.
 Release your stresses in a massage under an Arabian cabana on the beach.